In This Section:

 Tuition and Fees

-The 2010-2011 graduate tuition rate is $775.00 per semester hour.
-For enrollees taking seven (7) semester hours, the tuition is $5,425.00.
-During the one (1) semester the M.S.P. students take eight (8) semester hours, the tuition would be $6,200.00.
+The graduate tuition rate for the MSP program is $800 less a $350 tuition assistance, which equals a net cost of $435.
 There is no activity fee for M.S.P. enrollees.
 A graduation fee will be charged during the last semester of enrollment, prior to graduation.

 Scholarship Availability and Cost of Attendance with a Scholarship